Overview

 Process

-- Please list the courses you have taught in the past year.
+- Courses taught.
+List the courses you have taught in the past year.
 Include course name(s), number(s), and term(s).
-The easiest way to find these is to open Canvas and review your most recent courses on the left side of the page.
+The easiest way to find these is to review your most recent courses in Canvas.

-- As you consider the teaching you did in CCO during this past year, did you encounter any challenges?
-This is an opportunity to think broadly about any challenges or critical incidents, however big or small.
+- Challenges and responses.
+As you consider the teaching you did in CCO during this past year, did you encounter any challenges?
+This is an opportunity to think broadly about any challenges or critical incidents, however big or small, and how you navigated these challenges.
 No course is 100% smooth sailing and looking for those challenging moments may lead to identifying opportunities for change in teaching, the course itself, CCO’s support systems, or all of the above.

-- CCO encourages our instructors to be lifelong learners and continue to develop additional expertise in teaching and learning.
+- Development goals.
+CCO encourages our instructors to be lifelong learners and continue to develop additional expertise in teaching and learning.
 Did you have development goals last year that you hope to address this year?
 Please include specific activities and dates.
-What faculty development activities do you plan to achieve during the next academic year?
-Please include specific activities and dates.
 This question really opens the door to your professional development in both your field of expertise AND teaching.
 Both of these are considered faculty development.
-As an example, in my own background in teaching Marketing Research, I attended and/or presented at more than one national conference of the American Marketing Association and other professional organizations.
-My learning from those experiences immediately translated into additions to my course and engagement with students.
-For additional suggestions, see the section of a previous newsletter titled Professional Development Activities.

 Questions?